aliveprotocol/docs/docs/modes.md

 Suitable for **majority** of streamers who streams short events (less than 24 hours).

 Off-chain cached streams still transact with the blockchain but less frequently.
 The most recent stream hashes are stored in AliveDB off-chain P2P database.
-Every 5 minutes, Alive daemon pulls all stream hashes that are recently broadcasted to AliveDB before they expire and puts them together in a single hash list file that also gets added to IPFS/Skynet.
+Every 1 to 5 minutes, Alive daemon pulls all stream hashes that are recently broadcasted to AliveDB before they expire and puts them together in a single hash list file that also gets added to IPFS/Skynet.
 The resulting file hash is then broadcasted to the blockchain.

 This method minimizes the amount of data being broadcasted on-chain hence minimizes bandwidth or resource credits requirements.